brouberol/blog/content/pihole-dhcp.md

 WantedBy=multi-user.target
 ```

-With that setup, I can then deploy `pihole`

-The pihole DHCP server also needs to advertise the DNS server IP as its own (`192.168.1.17` in my case), through the [DHCP option 6 field](https://efficientip.com/glossary/dhcp-option/).
+With that setup, I can then deploy `pihole` with the DNS server IP advertised as its own (`192.168.1.17` in my case), through the [DHCP option 6 field](https://efficientip.com/glossary/dhcp-option/).

 ```bash
 br@retropie:~ $ cat /etc/default/pihole